swannodette/swannodette.github.com/_posts/2013-11-07-clojurescript-101.md

 Let's write a little helper called `listen` that will return a channel of the events for a particular element and particular event type.
-First we need to require **core.async** macros and functions, our `ns` should look like the following now:
+We need to require **core.async** macros and functions.
+Our `ns` should now look like the following:

 ```
 (ns async-tut1.core